koverton/solace-monitoring-extension/README.md

 ## Storing Passwords in the Extension `config.yml`

-For simple testing or dev environments, Solace admin credentials can be stored in the config.yml file in cleartext.
+For simple Test or Dev environments Solace admin credentials can be stored in the config.yml file in cleartext.
 For each server in your configuration, the `password` configuration value is assumed to be cleartext and is used by the extension in that manner.
 For higher environments, it is a best practice to only store encrypted versions of the